Disease/Disorder

 HCM

-• Autosomal dominant mutations encoding thick and thin contractile myofilament protein components of the sarcomere or Z-disc with beta-myosin heavy chain and myosin-binding protein C genes most commonly involved.7,8
+- Autosomal dominant mutations encoding thick and thin contractile myofilament protein components of the sarcomere or Z-disc with beta-myosin heavy chain and myosin-binding protein C genes are most commonly involved.1

 Myocarditis

-• Linked to infections with certain viruses (coxsackievirus, adenovirus, parvovirus, and herpes virus), bacteria (Borrelia burgdorferi)9, eosinophilic responses after vaccination or pharmacological and environmental toxins (non-infective myocarditis).2, 3
+- Linked to infections with certain viruses (coronavirus, coxsackievirus, adenovirus, parvovirus, and herpes virus), bacteria (Borrelia burgdorferi)9, eosinophilic responses after vaccination or pharmacological and environmental toxins (non-infective myocarditis).1

-• Athletes are at increased risk of infections, especially elite athletes as usually collectively train, travel, and gather at international tournaments.
-In addition, high intensity and long duration exercises may reduce immunology competence by decreasing salivary secretory immunoglobulin A, lactoferrin, and lysozyme which alternated the T cell response, meanwhile increase athlete vulnerability to infections.4,3
+- Athletes are at increased risk of infections, especially elite athletes, as they usually interact and are exposed to a considerable number of people while training, traveling, and gathering at international tournaments.
+In addition, high-intensity and long-duration exercises may reduce immunology competence by decreasing salivary secretory immunoglobulin A, lactoferrin, and lysozyme, which alternate the T cell response while increasing athlete vulnerability to infections.2

-• WPW: accessory electrical pathway that bypasses the atrioventricular node permitting ventricular pre-excitation.5
+- WPW: accessory electrical pathway that bypasses the atrioventricular node permitting ventricular pre-excitation.1

-• MVP: caused by collagen diseases (Marfan syndrome, Ehlers-Danlos syndrome, osteogenesis imperfecta), genetic (fibroelastin deficiency) and degenerative 2ry to infection, autoimmune, vascular disorder.
+- MVP: caused by collagen diseases (Osteogenesis Imperfecta, Ehlers-Danlos syndrome, Marfan syndrome), genetic (fibroelastin deficiency)

 Epidemiology including risk factors and primary prevention